madhurxyz/marcy-pet-tracker/README.md

 npm start
 ```

-### Step 4: Open the app on your local environment
+### Step 4: Open the app in your local environment

 server:
 ```bash